-1965 Nickel Value (Errors List & No Mint Mark Worth)
+1965 Nickel Value Checker: Errors List & No Mint Mark Worth

 The nickels struck in the 1960s were known as Jefferson nickels.
 Individual coins can vary hugely in value.
 So just how much could a top quality coin be worth?

 The 1965 nickel exhibits an extreme range in value.
-A standard “No Mint Mark” coin in circulated condition is worth very little, whereas an example with the rare “Full Steps” (FS) designation can be valued at over $2,300 in Mint State (MS).
+A standard circulated coin is worth only face value, whereas an example with the rare “Full Steps” (FS) designation — meaning all five steps on Monticello’s façade are crisp and unbroken — can sell for over $2,300 in Mint State (MS).
+And a Deep Cameo Special Mint Set example has achieved $7,050 at Heritage Auctions.

 1965 Nickel Value By Variety